SEN Information Report

 How do we identify and give extra help to children and young people with SEN?

-The school uses Oxfordshire County Council’s guidance ‘Identifying and supporting Special Educational Needs in Oxfordshire schools and settings’.
+The school uses Oxfordshire County Council’s guidance.
 The guidance sets out:

 - How we identify if a child or young person has a special educational need.